aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 ## Adding a Virtual Gateway

-A `virtual gateway` allows resources outside your mesh to communicate to resources that are inside your mesh.
-The `virtual gateway` represents an Envoy proxy running in an Amazon ECS task, in a Kubernetes service, or on an Amazon EC2 instance.
-Unlike a `virtual node`, which represents an Envoy running with an application, a `virtual gateway` represents Envoy deployed by itself.
+A _virtual gateway_ allows resources outside your mesh to communicate to resources that are inside your mesh.
+The virtual gateway represents an Envoy proxy running in an Amazon ECS task, in a Kubernetes service, or on an Amazon EC2 instance.
+Unlike a virtual node, which represents an Envoy running with an application, a virtual gateway represents Envoy deployed by itself.

-A `virtual gateway` is similar to a `virtual node` in that it has a `listener` that accepts traffic for a particular port and protocol (HTTP, HTTP2, GRPC).
-The traffic that the `virtual gateway` receives, is directed to other services in your mesh, using rules defined in `gateway routes` which can be added to your `virtual gateway`.
+A virtual gateway is similar to a virtual node in that it has a listener that accepts traffic for a particular port and protocol (HTTP, HTTP2, GRPC).
+The traffic that the virtual gateway receives, is directed to other services in your mesh, using rules defined in gateway routes which can be added to your virtual gateway.

-Create a `virtual gateway` with the constructor:
+Create a virtual gateway with the constructor:

 ```typescript
 const gateway = new appmesh.VirtualGateway(stack, 'gateway', {